ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 # Proxy behavior {#behavior}

-After accepting the Connect-UDP Binding proxying request, the proxy uses an assigned IP:port to transmit UDP payloads received from the client to the target IP Address and UDP Port specified in each binding Datagram Payload received from the client.
-The proxy uses the same ports to listen for UDP packets from any authorized target and encapsulates the packets in the Binding Datagram Payload format, and forwards it to the client if a corresponding Context ID mapping exists for the target.
+After accepting the Connect-UDP Binding proxying request, the proxy uses an assigned IP address and port to transmit UDP payloads received from the client to the target IP Address and UDP Port specified in each HTTP Datagram received from the client.
+The proxy uses the same ports to listen for UDP packets from any authorized target and forwards them to the client by encapsulating them in HTTP Datagrams, using the corresponding Context ID.

-If the proxy receives UDP payloads that don't correspond to any mapping i.e. no compression for the given target was ever established and a mapping for uncompressed or any target is missing, the proxy will either drop the datagram or temporarily buffer it (see {{Section 5 of CONNECT-UDP}}).
+If the proxy receives UDP payloads that don't correspond to any registration (i.e., no compression for the given target was ever established and there is no uncompressed registration), the proxy will either drop the datagram or temporarily buffer it (see {{Section 5 of CONNECT-UDP}}).

+## Restricting IPs {#restricting-ips}

+If a client does not wish to receive datagrams from unknown senders, it can close the uncompressed registration (or not open it in the first place).
+In that scenario, the proxy effectively acts as a firewall against unwanted or unknown IPs.

 # Security Considerations